-Recognise the authority of the Bishop in relation to the provision of education in the diocese and work within the school and parish community to create and promote an educational vision and values for the school which take account of the school's Catholic mission and of the diversity, values and experiences of the school and the community it serves.
+- Recognise the authority of the bishop in relation to the provision of education in the diocese and work within the school and parish community to create and promote an educational vision and values for the school which take account of the school's Catholic mission and of the diversity, values and experiences of the school and the community it serves. - 2.
+Hold and articulate clear Catholic values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Catholic foundation of the school.

-- 2. Hold and articulate clear Catholic values and moral purpose focused on providing a world-class education for the pupils they serve and reflecting the Catholic foundation of the school. - 3.
-Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, Governors and members of the local church and wider community. - 4.
-Lead by example with integrity, creativity, resilience, and clarity drawing on their own scholarship, expertise and skills, and that of those around them. - 5.
+- 3. Demonstrate optimistic personal behaviour, positive relationships and attitudes towards their pupils and staff, and towards parents, governors and members of the local church and wider community. - 4.
+Lead by example, with integrity, creativity, resilience, and clarity, drawing on their scholarship, expertise and skills and that of those around them. - 5.
 Sustain wide, current knowledge and understanding of education and school systems locally, nationally and globally, and pursue continuous professional development that reflects the needs of a Catholic school. - 6.
-Work with political and financial astuteness, within a clear set of principles centred on the school's Catholic vision, ably translating local, national and Diocesan policy into the school's context. - 7.
-Communicate compellingly the school's vision and drive the strategic leadership, empowering all pupils and staff to excel.
+Work with political and financial astuteness, within a clear set of principles centred on the school's Catholic vision, ably translating local, national and diocesan policy into the school's context. - 7.
+Communicate compellingly the school's vision and drive the strategic leadership, empowering all pupils and staff to excel thus ensuring a culture of high staff professionalism.

-2. Pupils and Staff
+2. Curriculum and Teaching

-In a Catholic school the Headteacher leads a learning community rooted in Christian belief and principles.
+In a Catholic school the Headteacher leads a learning community rooted in Catholic belief and principles.
 The search for excellence is given expression in learning and teaching which recognise pupils' individual worth as made in the image and likeness of God.
 The Headteacher will lead the school community in promoting positive attitudes to learning amongst pupils and staff which stem from Christ's vision for humanity.